kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 For this part, you'll work with simple photo viewing application.
 The user sees a scrolling list of photo thumbnails and taps them to see a full screen version.

 You'll find the starter project as well as the final solution in the resources folder for this chapter.
 Open it in Xcode and build and run it.
 You should see the following:

-[TODO: These screenshots need replacing with the updated versions]

 ![width=80%](images/dynamicphotodisplay_initialwithfull.png)